SIB-Colombia/data-quality-open-refine/README.md

 These scripts perform automatic validations of data facilitating data cleaning and format fixing:
   1. Taxonomic Validation with GBIF's API
   2. Taxonomic Validation with Species Matching web service
+  3. Taxonomic Validation with WORMS's API (Marine data)
-  3. Colombian Geographic Names Validation
+  4. Colombian Geographic Names Validation
-  4. Dates transforming to ISO format with Canadensys conversion service
+  5. Dates transforming to ISO format with Canadensys conversion service
-  5. Full DwC comparison between two datasets
+  6. Full DwC comparison between two datasets

 #### [Open Refine](http://openrefine.org/)
 "OpenRefine is a Java-based power tool that allows you to load data, understand it, clean it up, reconcile it, and augment it with data coming from the web.
 All from a web browser and the comfort and privacy of your own computer."
 From the Open Refine site